evanisrael/mesto-project/README.md

 ### Link to the project 🌐

-The project is available at: https://kwentaru.github.io/mesto-project/
+The project is available [here](https://marehori.github.io/mesto-project/)

 ### Contact me test📧